luciodale/fork/README.md

  :value (fork/retrieve-event-value evt)
  ;; OPTIONAL - relevant in the :on-blur case as it sets the `touched` property :evt :on-change
+ ;; OPTIONAL - to stop the form from submitting while the server request is being processed :set-waiting? true
+ ;; OPTIONAL - gets rid of any metadata about the provided keys at each server request :clean-on-refetch ["email"]
  ;; OPTIONAL & MUTUALLY EXCLUSIVE
  :throttle 500
  :debounce 500}